11th grade reading list for students aged 16-17

 Cat on a Hot Tin Roof by Tennessee Williams

 Tennessee Williams’ Pulitzer Prize-winning play is set on a plantation in Mississippi.
-Twists and turns take the audience through a gamut of human emotion – both good and bad.
+Twists and turns take the audience through a gamut of human emotions – both good and bad.
 Filmed in 1958, this playscript is still relevant.

 Cat on a Hot Tin Roof by Tennessee Williams